cansh2020/Skill-Test/README.md

 # Skill-Test
 Problem:

-Develop a stenography evaluation system that accurately assesses the performance of stenography candidates by comparing their transcripts to a master file.
+Develop a Stenography/Typing Test evaluation system that accurately assesses the performance of candidates by comparing their transcripts to a master file.
 The system should adhere to the evaluation guidelines specified, including the classification of mistakes, calculation of error percentages, and handling of alternate word forms.

 Input: